nuta/operating-system-in-1000-lines/website/en/05-hello-world.md

 > };
 > ```
 >
-> -- "RISC-V Supervisor Binary Interface Specification" v2.0-rc1 より引用
+> -- "RISC-V Supervisor Binary Interface Specification" v2.0-rc1

 > [!TIP]
 >
-> 呼び出し規約中にある「All registers except `a0` & `a1` must be preserved across an SBI call by the callee.」は、「`a0`と`a1`以外のレジスタの値を呼び出し先 (OpenSBI側) が変更してはならない」という意味です。つまり、カーネルからすると、`a2`から`a7`までのレジスタの値は呼び出し後もそのままであることが保証されています。
+> The statement in the calling convention that says "All registers except `a0` & `a1` must be preserved across an SBI call by the callee" means that "the callee (OpenSBI side) must not change the values of registers other than `a0` and `a1`".
+In other words, from the kernel's perspective, it is guaranteed that the values of registers from `a2` to `a7` will remain the same after the call.
 >
-> ちなみに、callee (呼び出し先) の反対はcaller (呼び出し元) です。
+> TIP: The opposite of callee (the called party) is caller (the calling party).

-各ローカル変数の宣言に使われている`register`と`__asm__("レジスタ名")`は、指定したレジスタに値を入れるようコンパイラに指示するものです。システムコール呼び出し等でよく登場するイディオムです (例: [Linuxのシステムコール呼び出し処理](https://git.musl-libc.org/cgit/musl/tree/arch/riscv64/syscall_arch.h))。本来であればインラインアセンブラで指定できればいいものなのですが、C言語 (正確にはGCC/clangの独自拡張) ではできないためこのトリックを使うことが多いです。
+The `register` and `__asm__("register name")` used in each local variable declaration are instructions to the compiler to place values in specified registers.
+This is a common idiom that often appears in system call invocations (e.g., [Linux system call invocation process](https://git.musl-libc.org/cgit/musl/tree/arch/riscv64/syscall_arch.h)).
+Ideally, this should be specified in inline assembly, but since it's not possible in C language (more precisely, in GCC/clang proprietary extensions), this trick is often used.

-引数を用意したあとに、インラインアセンブラで`ecall`命令を実行します。これを呼び出すと、CPUの実行モードをカーネル用 (S-Mode) からOpenSBI用 (M-Mode) に切り替わり、OpenSBIの処理ハンドラが呼び出されます。OpenSBIの処理が終わると、再びカーネル用に切り替わり、`ecall`命令の次の行から実行が再開されます。ちなみに、`ecall`命令はアプリケーションからカーネルを呼び出す際 (システムコール) にも使われます。「ひとつ下のレイヤを呼び出す」という機能を持つのがこの命令です。
+After preparing the arguments, the `ecall` instruction is executed in inline assembly.
+When this is called, the CPU's execution mode switches from kernel mode (S-Mode) to OpenSBI mode (M-Mode), and OpenSBI's processing handler is invoked.
+When OpenSBI processing is complete, it switches back to kernel mode, and execution resumes from the line following the `ecall` instruction.
+Incidentally, the `ecall` instruction is also used when applications call the kernel (system calls).
+This instruction has the function of "calling the layer one level below."

-文字の表示には、次の`Console Putchar`機能を使います。
+To display characters, we use the following `Console Putchar` function.

 > 5.2.
 Extension: Console Putchar (EID #0x01)
 >